kmbond/r2d4/README.md

-# Before executing r2d4.py
+# Before attempting to run these programs, it is recommended to install psychopy and python in a virtual environment.
 1. To run these scripts, the user must have a working version of psychopy installed.
-It is recommended (and required on coax lab machines running ubuntu) to install psychopy and its dependencies in a virtual environment.
+It is recommended (and essential on coax lab machines running ubuntu) to install psychopy and its dependencies in a virtual environment.
 To set up the virtual environment correctly, follow these instructions in this order.
-It is not necessary to install psychopy's builder app to use these scripts.
+It is not necessary to install psychopy's gui to run these scripts.
-2. If using ubuntu, download and install anaconda (http://continuum.io/downloads), [bash Anaconda.sh]
+2. Download and install anaconda (http://continuum.io/downloads), [bash Anaconda.sh]
 3. On coax lab machines, choose the home directory for the install location (home/coaxlab/anaconda).
-4. conda install pip
+4. Install pip, (conda install pip)
-5. Then install psyhopy (pip install psychopy)
+5. Install psyhopy (pip install psychopy)
-6. If you do not have pyglet installed, install by typing (pip install pyglet)
+6. Install pyglet (pip install pyglet)
-7. Install wxpython (conda install wxpython), and pip install seaborn.
+7. Install wxpython (conda install wxpython), and seaboorn, pip install seaborn.
-8. You may be missing additional dependencies which you will discover when executing r2d4_pilot.py.
+8. Depending on your python environment, you may be need to install additional dependencies which you will discover when executing r2d4_behavior.py or the MRI experiments.

 # To conduct the experiment.
 cd into the directory containing the experimental scripts.